 Jordanna Regan is an Award Winning Designer located in Brisbane, her exceptional passion for bridal couture is emanated in all designs created.
 Her bridal gowns are stylish and feminine, creating an alluring elegance.

-Jordanna Regan’s bridal gowns and bridesmaid dresses are custom made, utilising only the finest premium silk fabrics and laces.
+Jordanna Regan’s bridal gowns are custom made, utilising only the finest premium silk fabrics and laces from around the globe.
 Jordanna Regan tastefully integrates handmade silk flowers, hand beaded crystals and custom made buttons to create that element of individuality and exclusivity.

 Jordanna Regan Couture represents timeless elegance, luxury and grace, that brings back classic beauty and femininity to compliment the female silhouette.
 The label is constantly growing embracing change and is always looking for new ideas for inspiration.

 Jordanna Regan Couture treats every garment designed and created with exquisite detail.
 Founded on years of experience, and professional recognition, you will relish in this once in a life time opportunity of having Jordanna Regan custom design and create your bridal gown.

 The difference between a dressmaker and Couturier

 A dressmaker is a person that just follows a standard pattern and uses basic sewing skills to make a dress to a customer’s specific design and requires one to two fittings.
 A Couturier, on the other hand, works closely with the bride to design a gown this is exclusively hers.
 A Couturier will source premium silk fabrics and fine European laces to compliment your design.
 A Couturier can make a pattern from your measurements, no commercial pattern is required.
 Couture is high fashion.
 Haute Couture